And I knew that I had to write a blog post on him and his work, so I contacted him.

 All the ‘heavy oak effect’ doors are handmade and have a full set of handmade authentic-looking dummy hinges and twisted metal pull ring handles.

-What Is Included In These Houses?
+What Is Included In These Tudor doll Houses for sale?

 Kevin prefers to build each house on a commission basis, whereby he is creating a house to his customer’s specific requirements and is hopefully turning their dreams into reality.